• Skip to primary navigation

 I typically start by only adding one cup of powdered sugar and seeing if I need to add more later.
 Nutella will also sweeten the buttercream so you might not need as much as you think.

 Lastly, I prefer to loosen all of my piping buttercream with heavy cream (i.e. whipping cream).
-That way it makes the nutella buttercream fluffy without making it sloppy or runny.
+That way it makes the Nutella buttercream fluffy without making it sloppy or runny.
 Be careful to not over-whip after adding the cream or it may become a little bit grainy.
 I beat it for about 10-20 seconds after adding the cream.

 How do I prevent dry and dense chocolate cupcakes?